 Section 1.
-Notwithstanding any inconsistent provision of law, 2 Steier, a member of the New York City Employees' Retirement System (NYCERS) with Tier III status, who was employed with the New York City 3 Employees' Retirement System (NYCERS) on July 6, 1976 until August 1978 and was employed with the New York city transit authority from August to February 2, 2013 when upon such date he retired, and who for 6 7 reasons not ascribable to his own negligence was not offered membership the New York City Employees' Retirement System on July 6, 1976 as a Tier II member, shall, upon application filed with the Board of Trustees 9 10 of NYCERS on or before the thirty-first day of December next succeeding 11 the date on which this act shall have become a law, be reclassified as a Tier II member with July 6, 1976 as his date of membership and shall be 12 entitled to every right, benefit and privilege which would have been 13 available to him in accordance with Tier II status, and the city of New 14 York, as Thomas Steier's employer from July 6, 1976 until August 1978, 15 responsible for such error and shall be responsible for all costs to 16 provide the Tier II benefit to Thomas Steier, provided, however 17 18 shall be responsible for contributing the required member 19 contributions for Tier II membership.
+Notwithstanding any inconsistent provision of law, Thomas Steier, a member of the New York City Employees' Retirement System (NYCERS) with Tier III status, who was employed with the New York City Employees' Retirement System (NYCERS) on July 6, 1976 until August 5 and was employed with the New York city transit authority from August 1978 to February 2, 2013 when upon such date he retired, and 7 reasons not ascribable to his own negligence was not offered membership 8 in the New York City Employees' Retirement System on July 6, 1976 as a 9 Tier II member, shall, upon application filed with the Board of Trustees NYCERS on or before the thirty-first day of December next succeeding 10 the date on which this act shall have become a law, be reclassified as a 11 12 Tier II member with July 6, 1976 as his date of membership and shall be entitled to every right, benefit and privilege which would have been 13 available to him in accordance with Tier II status, and the city of New 14 as Thomas Steier's employer from July 6, 1976 until August 1978, 15 is responsible for such error and shall be responsible for all costs to 16 17 provide the Tier II benefit to Thomas Steier, provided, however Thomas 18 Steier shall be responsible for contributing the required member 19 contributions for Tier II membership.